 01 of 07

-A sometimes obvious symptom, especially in light-coloured dogs, jaundice is also known as icterus.
-It occurs when the flesh goes from white or pink to yellow.
+A sometimes obvious symptom, especially in light-coloured dogs, jaundice, also known as icterus, is the yellowing of the skin and mucous membranes.

 Jaundice physically changes the appearance of skin and mucous membranes and a dog will appear to have a yellow hue.
-It is most noticeable inside the ears, on the belly where there is less fur, in the whites of the eyes, and the gums.
-Left untreated, these developing yellow shades will become more obvious as time goes on.
+It is most noticeable where fur is sparse such as inside the ears and on the belly, as well as in the whites of the eyes, and the gums.
+Left untreated, this yellow hue will become more obvious or darker in color as time goes on.

 02 of 07